 - Avoid large amounts of student debt.

-- Have job security because the HVAC industry can't be outsourced.
+- Have job security since HVAC positions can't be outsourced.

-- Become your own boss and own your own successful business.
+- Be your own boss and work toward starting your own successful business.

 Is HVAC a Stressful Job?